Yahoo Groups: History

+In 1998 Yahoo!
+Clubs was launched as an extension of services developed by Yahoo!
+Messenger.
+In August 2000 Yahoo acquired eGroups.com.
 Yahoo!
 Groups was launched in early 2001 as an integration of technology from eGroups.com and community groups from both eGroups.com and Yahoo!
 Clubs.

-Yahoo!
-Clubs was launched in 1998 as an extension of services developed by Yahoo!
-Message.
-In August 2000 Yahoo acquired eGroups.com.
 In 2001 Yahoo! deleted adult groups from its search directory, making it very difficult to locate Yahoo! groups with adult content.
 The Groups Updates Email feature was introduced in 2010.
 It summarized, in a single email, all the updates that occurred every twenty-four hours in all groups.

 In September 2010, a major facelift was rolled out, making Yahoo!
 Groups look very similar to Facebook.

 Former Yahoo!
 Groups logo, used from 2009 until 2013.

 Former Yahoo!
 Groups logo, used from 2013 until 2019.

 In December, Yahoo!
 Groups Japan emailed its users and posted a notice on its homepage, to announce that its service, which commenced in February 2004, would be closing on May 28, 2014.

 In October 2019, Yahoo! announced that all content that had been posted to Yahoo!
 Groups will be deleted on December 14, 2019; that date was later amended to January 31, 2020.
 Yahoo! announced that adding new content would be blocked on October 28, 2019.

 Once the content was deleted, users of Yahoo!
 Groups were only able to browse the group directory, request invitations and, if members of a group, send messages to that group.

 On October 13, 2020, Yahoo! announced they would be shutting down Yahoo!
 Groups on December 15, 2020.
 The site was closed down a few days after the advertised date, displaying a message that the service was officially shut down.
 This message stopped appearing at the end of January 2021 and the Yahoo!
 Groups web address began redirecting to the main Yahoo! page.